LucaSchinnerl/configfiles/README.md

+# Configuration File

-# Personal configuration file for the awesome window manager
+Personal configuration file for the awesome window manager written in Lua.